Sermon on 1 Peter 5:1-4

 Finally, let’s look at what reward there is for the faithful shepherd.
 “When the Chief Shepherd appears, you will receive the crown of glory that will never fade away.”
 (Verse 4) God’s people are served when the pastor subdues his hunger for flattery or compliments as the reward they are seeking.
 Otherwise, they will just do or say whatever makes them popular.
 If that is all that they are seeking, they will be completely let down when they don’t come or come as often as they want.
 Rather, they are to faithfully serve and let the Lord take care of the rewards and glory.
 They faithfully serve until the Good Shepherd, Jesus, returns in glory on the Last Day.
 That will be when the Good Shepherd gives his under-shepherds their reward.
 Then, he will say to them, “Well done, good and faithful servant . . .
 Come and share your master’s happiness!”
 (Matthew 25:21) This is still a part of the joy that the Christian gets when they serve God.
 They don’t do it to earn something from God.
 They serve because they want to thank God for all that he has done for them.
 The fact that God promises a reward is another example of God’s undeserved kindness.
 God blesses his faithful workers.

 It is good for us to think about the pastoral ministry, from time to time.
 This is especially true at this moment when there are smaller and smaller classes of men studying to be a pastor.
-For example, this year 27 men graduated from our Seminary.
-There are over 130 pastoral vacancies.
+For example, this year there will be 28 men who will graduate from our Seminary.
+There are over 100 pastoral vacancies.
 It appears that this trend will continue for the next number of years.
 We know that the work of the Lord will go on.
 Yet, are there young men that we might encourage to consider serving the Lord full-time as a pastor?
 Is there someone who might consider serving as a second career choice?
 We pray that the Lord would continue to lead young men to consider the pastoral ministry.
 We thank our God that he has given us faithful shepherds in the past.
 We ask that he would continue to give us shepherds in the future.
 We pray all of this in the name of our Good Shepherd, Jesus Christ.
 Amen.